androiddevnotes/ktor-demo-api-server/docs/deployment.md

 - Check Heroku logs: `heroku logs --tail`
 - Ensure `Procfile` is correctly configured
 - Verify database connection string in `application.yaml`

-## Scaling

-To scale your application on Heroku: